Rapptz/discord.py/docs/migrating.rst

 In order to save memory the channels have been split into 4 different types:

-- :class:`TextChannel` for guild text channels
+- :class:`TextChannel` for guild text channels.
-- :class:`VoiceChannel` for guild voice channels
+- :class:`VoiceChannel` for guild voice channels.
-- :class:`DMChannel` for DM channels with members
+- :class:`DMChannel` for DM channels with members.
-- :class:`GroupChannel` for Group DM channels with members
+- :class:`GroupChannel` for Group DM channels with members.

 With this split came the removal of the ``is_private`` attribute.
 You should now use ``isinstance``.

 The types are split into two different :ref:`discord_api_abcs`:

-- :class:`abc.GuildChannel` for guild channels
+- :class:`abc.GuildChannel` for guild channels.
 - :class:`abc.PrivateChannel` for private channels (DMs and group DMs).

 So to check if something is a guild channel you would do: ::